hgarcia/Blog/src/_posts/2016-11-30-choo-cleaning-up-home-page.md

 Notice how addShow is raising 2 events for the action, it doesn't really feel right, we will have to come back to it at a later time.

-As always the source for the project is in github tagged
+As always the source for the project is in github tagged.

 ## Resources